Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

 Docker
 * Started use of docker-compose YAML file to organize image building.
 * Added FAISS TPL image to be copied from by utilizing images.
+* IQR "Playground"
+  * Fixed compute test scripts to use updated DescriptorGenerator API.

+Documentation
+* Updated ``docs/algorithminterfaces.rst`` to reflect the new DescriptorGenerator API.
+* Updated ``docs/algorithmmodels.rst`` to reflect the new DescriptorGenerator API.
+* Updated the ``docs/examples/caffe_build_index.rst`` example to use the new DescriptorGenerator API.
+* Updated the ``docs/examples/simple_feature_computation.rst`` example to use the new DescriptorGenerator API.

 IQR
 * Remove forcing of relevancy scores in ``refine`` when a result element is